-The Orbiting Carbon Observatory is a single-string spacecraft.
+The Orbiting Carbon Observatory-2 is a single-string spacecraft.
 This means that most spacecraft subsystems do not have backups.
-However physical functional redundancies have been incorporated whenever possible.
+However, physical functional redundancies have been incorporated whenever possible.
 Some of the subsystems have redundant units such as S-band receivers, solar array drive electronics, reaction wheels and thrusters.
 There are other subsystems whose functionality can be accomplished by other units.
 Examples of functional redundancy include the ability to use the coarse sun sensors to provide spacecraft attitude instead of the star tracker, and performing onboard calculation of the spacecraft's ground track instead of using the global positioning system receiver.

-Instrument
+Science Instrument

-The Orbiting Carbon Observatory will carry a single science instrument, developed by Hamilton Sunstrand, Pomona, Calif.
+The Orbiting Carbon Observatory-2 will carry a single science instrument, designed by Hamilton Sunstrand, Pomona, California, for the original Orbiting Carbon Observatory mission, and built by JPL.

 The instrument consists of three high-resolution spectrometers that are integrated into a common structure and fed by a common telescope.
-It measures 1.6 meters by 0.4 meters by 0.6 meters (5.3 feet by 1.3 feet by 2 feet), weighs 135 kilograms (298 pounds) and requires less than 125 watts of power.
+It measures 5.3 feet by 1.3 feet by 2 feet (1.6 meters by 0.4 meters by 0.6 meters), weighs 298 pounds (135 kilograms) and requires less than 125 watts of power.